CMPablos/wikimedia-pageviews-analysis/README.md

 ## Key components
 ### Kestra:
-Manages the hourly job that downloads/parses data and triggers dbt or SQL scripts (if you use dbt or direct SQL) to load data into BigQuery.
+Manages the hourly job that downloads/parses data and triggers DBT to load data into BigQuery.

 ### Postgres:
-Runs in a container alongside Kestra for metadata or internal storage (depending on your Kestra setup).
+Runs in a container alongside Kestra for metadata.

 ### Google Cloud Storage:
 Parquet is chosen for size optimization and query performance.
 Files are stored in a bucket created by Terraform.

 ### BigQuery
 Used for data warehousing.
-Holds analysis-ready tables created by DataBase Tools (DBT)
+Holds analysis-ready tables created by DBT

 ### Terraform
 Automates the provisioning and management of the cloud infrastructure.
 In this project its used to Create a Google Cloud Storage bucket and a BigQuery dataset.